Twenty years ago I worked with a group of impressive, ambitious, talented women on a high-profile project at a highly regarded network.

 How about that ladder?

-Valerie Gordon spent 24 years putting stories on network television.
-Now the founder of career and communications strategy firm Commander-in-She, she helps women with the storytelling techniques they’ll need to have more career success and a satisfying next chapter.
+Valerie Gordon spent 20+ years putting stories on network television.
+Now the founder of career and communications strategy firm Commander-in-She, she helps high-achievers with the storytelling techniques they’ll need to have more career success and a satisfying next chapter.
+The author of “Fire Your Narrator: A Storyteller’s Guide to Getting Out of Your Head and Into Your Life,” Valerie works with corporations to train leaders, build strong teams, and ensure greater gender equity at all levels.